CelineReisser/GWAS_with_R/README.md

 # GWAS_with_R
 R code performing Genome-Wide-Association-Study and following a preset segregation model.
-The fit of the segregation model is tested on the dataset using Fisher's Exact Test.
+The fit of the segregation model is tested on the dataset using a Chi2 Test.

 Input format for the data is FASTA, with the IUPAC nucleotide characters.

 ## Example of input for three individuals at three SNP loci:

  >ind1 \
  ATY \
  >ind2 \
  AAY \
  >ind3 \
  TAN \

 ## Exemple of output: